-This popular In Company Presentation Training Course is designed for participants who want to make natural and informative presentations to groups of people regardless of size.
+This popular Presentation Training Course is designed for participants who want to make natural and informative presentations to groups of people regardless of size.
 By the end of our Presentation Training course delegates will: Learn the importance of planning a structure of a presentation, Know how to communicate to different audience needs, Develop techniques to reduce stress and fear of presenting, Learn how to develop powerful body language.

 "Protrain are true professionals who build the training you need for your company around your team – this is what they have done on a number of occasions for our team of recruiters.
 Placing a fine balance between theory, role playing and case presentations the trainer engaged the team in a way that made learning effective and fun.
 Best feedback we’ve gotten for an external trainer in our 16 years in business".